SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Similar to client support, help desk hours, on-call support, and any help desk tools and applications to keep track of incidents should be documented and shared.

-6. Legal Due Diligence
+6. Legal Due Diligence Checklist

 Corporate Matters

-Additionally, any profit interest plans, stock option plans, intercompany services and agreements related to the corporate structure should be provided.
+Additionally, any profit-interest plans, stock option plans, intercompany services and agreements related to the corporate structure should be provided.
 In essence, compile anything corporate and legally binding here.

 Litigation and Contingencies

 Buyers should be in the know about any pending, threatened, or outstanding litigation against the company.
-This includes descriptions and all related legal documents involved in those processes.
+This includes descriptions and related legal documents involved in those processes.

 Insurance Matters

-When it comes to insurance, a summary of the company’s insurance coverage, claims, and worker’s compensation claims that are pending or historical should be provided.
+A summary of the company’s insurance coverage, claims, and worker’s compensation claims that are pending or historical should be provided.

 Property